WhatsApp/erlfmt/doc/erlfmt_parse.md

   they are left as the `op` nodes with the `/` operator.
 Additionally, the `import` and `export` attributes are not processed to convert the `cons` node chains into lists.

+* Bit type definitions inside binaries are represented as full nodes instead of raw atoms and integers.